casper-network/docs-archive/theory/abstract-consensus.rst

     //value declaration (= constant)
     val localValidatorId: ValidatorId

-    //variable declaration (a valued can be assigned to a variable many times) val localValidatorId: ValidatorId
+    //variable declaration (a value can be assigned to a variable many times) val localValidatorId: ValidatorId

     //method declaration
     def containsPair(a: A, b: B): Boolean

-    //special type Unit contains only one value, so it is used to signal that a function returns nothing of interest def addPair(a: A, b: B): Unit
+    //special type Unit contains only one value, so it is used to signal that a function returns nothing
+    //of interest
+    def addPair(a: A, b: B): Unit

     //class declaration